 - Former Army Nurse, 100, Recalls WWII Experiences – In 1944, 24-year-old nurse Regina Benson and three of her nursing school classmates joined the Army Nurse Corps right after graduation to serve their country.
 They were assigned overseas and remained lifelong friends.

 - U.S. Navy Nurse Corps History – Helpful page written by a U.S. Navy nurse during World War II describing her experiences.

 - Women in the War – Overview of the jobs done by women during the Second World War.

 - Cutting a New Path – Informative article discussing the obstacles that faced women during the war.

 Military Nurses Around the World – Nurses in the military have been used to treat soldiers around the world for centuries.
 From the Crimean War to the War on Terrorism, nurses have played a huge role in the military.

-- Nursing During the War – Interesting site showing the work of English nurses during World War II.
+- Nursing During the War (Photos) – Interesting site showing the work of English nurses during World War II.